Gabie-of-the-Bo/Ryna-Language/docs/pages/tutorial/examples/comprehension.md

 [expr for elem: ElemType in container]
 ```

-This can be expressed in *NDL* like this:
+This can be expressed in *RDL* like this:

 ```
 "["